Chasing happiness is overrated.

 With the rise of social media and the constant bombardment of everyone else’s life highlights it’s hard to imagine other people struggling with “bad” emotions (even though we all do).
 We all want to be the person we portray on our Instagram and Snapchat and I’m as guilty as anyone.
 Who doesn’t want to be the cool, aloof, and carefree person that can just coast by.
 We don’t want to bother others and bring them down with our fears, jealousy, or anxiety.
 But the hard truth is that we can’t put a filter over our life, up the brightness, lower the contrast, and magically make life “better”.
 We do our best to fake it, but in the end we feel how we feel and the bravest thing you can be in life is unafraid to feel.

 I’ll be honest, looking back I got lucky.
-Don’t get me wrong, mindfulness is still something I struggle with every day, but traveling alone for three years put me ahead of the average 20 something.
+Don’t get me wrong, mindfulness is still something I struggle with every day, but traveling alone for 3 years put me ahead of the average 20 something.
 At the time it didn’t feel like luck.
-It was lonely.
-It was hard.
-It forced me to listen to myself about what I feel and why, which is a habit I’ve done my best to keep.
-Without having anyone to talk to I was forced to check in with myself far more frequently than at any other point in my life.
+It was lonely and hard.
+But it forced me to listen to myself about what I feel and why, which is a habit I’ve done my best to keep.
+Not having anyone to talk to forced me to check in with myself far more frequently than at any other point in my life.

 Over time, I started to become more and more comfortable with what I was feeling regardless of it was “good’ or ‘bad”.
 Emotions, and even events, lost the stigma and simply just were (maybe a tad stoic but its true).
 I discovered I was okay being angry as long as I then asked myself “why”.
 It was okay to be jealous.
 It was okay to be exhausted from my nomadic life.
-It was okay to feel whatever I was feeling.
+Whatever I was feeling, it was okay.

 This understanding is what’s triggered my annoyance and disbelief at all of the people chasing constant happiness.
 So many friends, family, books, movies, and social media telling me that as long as I’m happy my life is good and fulfilled.
 That being happy is all I need to aspire to in life.
 But what happens when I’m not happy?
 Does my life go from being fulfilled when I’m happy to worthless the moment I’m not?
 After all, it’s in our nature to eventually become bored with things that once brought us joy.